 Note that the Importer service must be running in order for imports to occur.

 Opening the Configuration Program

-To configure the Importer, choose Programs>Inmagic Applications>DBText for SQL>Importer from the Windows Start menu.
+To configure the Importer, choose Programs>Inmagic Applications>PowerPack>Importer from the Windows Start menu.
 For instructions, see Chapter 3: Configuring the Importer Service.